microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgSiteListItem.md

               - `[OnPremisesSecurityIdentifier <String>]`: Contains the on-premises security identifier (SID) for the group that was synchronized from on-premises to the cloud.
 Returned by default.
 Supports $filter (eq including on null values).
 Read-only.
               - `[OnPremisesSyncEnabled <Boolean?>]`: true if this group is synced from an on-premises directory; false if this group was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
 Returned by default.
 Read-only.
 Supports $filter (eq, ne, not, in, and eq on null values).
               - `[Onenote <IMicrosoftGraphOnenote1>]`: onenote
               - `[Owners <IMicrosoftGraphDirectoryObject[]>]`: The owners of the group.
 Limited to 100 owners.
 Nullable.
 If this property is not specified when creating a Microsoft 365 group, the calling user is automatically assigned as the group owner.
+Supports $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
 Supports $expand including nested $select.
 For example, /groups?$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=owners($select=id,userPrincipalName,displayName).
               - `[PermissionGrants <IMicrosoftGraphResourceSpecificPermissionGrant[]>]`: The permission that has been granted for a group to a specific application.
 Supports $expand.
                 - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
                 - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.